roger-russel/beholder-web-client/doc/conf/YAML.md

 ### How install libyaml-dev

- It work into my docker container, which was with debian image.
+ It work into the docker container, which is an debian image.

  >`# apt-get install libyaml-dev -y`
  >`# pecl install yaml`